“Now that’s a slap in the face.”

 “No, and I don’t think you do either.”

-“What Mister Tellex is trying to say is that sooner or later Fender knew he’d get a visit from one of Jabba’s men.
-But he wouldn’t expect that person to also be an employee of Glann Cipple.”
+“Sooner or later Fender knew he’d get a visit from one of Jabba’s men.
+But he wouldn’t expect that person to be an employee of Glann Cipple.”
 Lysaar stood in the doorway of the room, silk dress smoothed down the toned contours of her body like freshly poured cream.
 “Trouble in the Core is one thing.
 Trouble at home is quite another.
 That is what you were about to say, isn’t it?”

 “Err, yeah.
 Right.
 That.”
 He turned back to Jan, his eyebrows almost touching his hairline.
 “Just that.”

 “So I visit Fender.
 We visit Fender.”
 Jan motioned to Latti.
-“And we get a face- to-face.”
-He stood and strolled around the couch towards the window, affording himself a view of both Coruscant by twilight and Lysaar in profile.
+“And we get a face-to-face.”
+He stood and strolled around the couch towards the window, affording himself a view of Coruscant by twilight and Lysaar in profile.
 “And I throw him the well-thought out lines that you suggested.
 What then?
-What if he decides he’s a Jawa in a Rancor pit with a flick knife and goes all brave on us?
+What if he decides he’s the White Jawa in a Rancor pit with a flick knife and goes all brave on us?
 As much as I respect Jabba I’m not willing to die for him.”

 Lysaar smiled and pushed away from the doorway towards Jan.

 “I didn’t expect you would be.
-But what I am willing to do is to follow orders.
+What I am willing to do is to follow orders.
 And my orders are to back you up to the best of my abilities.”

 Jan fought back the cocky grin that was just dying to spill out across his lips.